← Back

 Indoor atmospheric turbulence from equipment heat dissipation causes beam wander and intensity flickering beyond 1-2 meters.
 Datacenters are not controlled optical labs, so stability is hard to maintain at scale.

-The interactive below puts FSO's precision challenge in your hands.
 Tune the PID controller that drives MEMS mirrors, then inject thermal drift and dust disturbances.
 Watch alignment error spike beyond ±5 µm and bit error rate collapse.
 This is why FSO remains experimental: the control loop must fight continuous mechanical chaos while maintaining Gbps data integrity.

-CPO leverages decades of fiber infrastructure, proven silicon photonics processes, and established packaging techniques.
+The fiber-coupled path leverages decades of fiber infrastructure, proven silicon photonics processes, and established packaging techniques.
 Alignment tolerances relax to ±50 µm, 10x looser than FSO, and hermetic sealing protects optics from contamination.

 Metric Free-Space Optics Co-Packaged Optics